Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ### Periodic SSH Key Update Procedure

 For maintaining security administrators should perform a periodic refresh of SSH keys.
-This process should be conducted every three months.
+This process should be conducted every three months (minimal, or even on lesser time frame if security policy requires).
 During each update cycle, the administrator is responsible for generating new SSH keys for all end users and ensuring the invalidation of previous keys.
 This practice ensures that any potential security risks associated with compromised or outdated keys are mitigated.

 To facilitate this process, the following steps should be diligently followed: